 How to Apply For a Civil Union License

-To apply for a civil union license, both you and your intended partner must appear in person at the marriage license/civil unions counter at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.
+To obtain a civil union license, both you and your intended partner must appear in person at the marriage/civil unions counter at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.

 Hours to apply for a civil union license are 8 a.m. to 4:30 p.m., Monday through Friday.
 Our office is closed on municipal holidays.

 You and your intended partner each must present one of these currently valid forms of identification:

 - Passport (with certified English-language translation if non-English)